Shop our online store! You’re here already, right? Just click this link to start your journey into American-made utility

 We have done away with the “Honest Inch” System.
 Cool as it was, 95% of all returns were sizing issues.
-That said, Utilikilts* are now sized in ranges of size!
-We now only carry even sizes, and all Utilikilts* are adjustable within 15% of the waistband measurement.
+That said, Utilikilts* are sized in ranges of size.
+We only carry even sizes, and all Utilikilts* are adjustable within 15% of the waistband measurement.
 How is that great?
 Because!
 You get to love your kilt longer without having to trade up or down in size to stay kilted!
-If your jean size falls between the even numbers, like a 33”, then go with our lower size 32.

 Following our handy sizing instructions will get you right where you want to be.
 Our standard length Utilikilts are 21.5″, 23″, and 24.5″.
 These lengths cover the vast majority of would-be Utilikilts wearers.
 The best way to find your fit is by kneeling and measuring your side, from the top of your pants to the floor (like this).
 Don't bend your torso while measuring, it skews the reading.
 You'll need something stiff (a yardstick, you pervert!), a mirror, or the help of a friend.
 The waistband should sit on your hips where your pants normally ride.
 The hem should rest between the bottom and center of the kneecap.
 For a rough guide: